 Comcast's Xfinity-on-Xbox Plans Draw Net Neutrality Fire2012.03.27 10:24 by Daniela

-Keywords: Comcast, Net Neutrality
+Tags: Comcast, Net Neutrality

 Comcast is expected to launch its TV video-on-demand application for Xbox 360 soon.
 The app turns your Xbox 360 game system into an additional receiver for Xfinity video content that's streamed over the High Speed Internet portion of your Comcast "double play" service.
 Because the content is being delivered over Comcast's "private IP network and not the public internet," the cable-co won't "count" the streaming "against a customer's bandwidth cap" as it now does with users of other streaming services.